strapatsen/svgmaps/README.md

-# SVG Maps - Terrain Editor
+# SVG Maps - WebApp

 **An SVG-based terrain editor for creating and editing 2D maps with customizable terrain features.**